pdcarr/KIC8462852/README.md

 # KIC8462852
-R code and files for those curious out Tabby's Star
+R code and files for those curious about Tabby's Star